We appreciate the trust you place in us when sharing your personal data. The security of that data is very important to us.

 • The right to restrict processing

-You may ask us to stop processing your personal data.
+You have the right to ask us to stop processing your personal data.
 We will still hold the data but will not process it any further.
 This right is an alternative to the right to erasure.
-If one of the following conditions applies you may exercise the right to restrict processing:

 • The right to data portability

 You have the right to request your set of personal data be transferred to another Data Controller or Processor, provided in a commonly used and machine-readable format.
 This right only applies to data you have given us, the original processing was on the basis of consent/explicit consent/fulfilment of a contractual obligation and the processing is by automated means (is held electronically).

 You have the right to object to our processing of your personal data where

 a) Processing is based on legitimate interest (including profiling);

 b) Processing is for the purpose of direct marketing; or

 c) Processing is for the purpose of a task carried out in the public interest.